 Casa di Flaminio Ponzio and details of its decoration

 The Late Renaissance palace at the end of the square was erected in the 1950s, but its fašade is original in the sense that it belonged to the house of Flaminio Ponzio, an architect who worked for the Borghese at Cappella Paolina and Acqua Paola in the early XVIIth century.
 This building was situated in Via Alessandrina and it can be seen in the plate covering S. Maria in Campo Carleo.
-In 1932 it was taken down to open Via dei Fori Imperiali and its fašade was re-assembled in this square.
+In 1932 it was pulled down to open Via dei Fori Imperiali and its fašade was reassembled in this square.

 Next plate in Book 6: S. Nicol˛ in Carcere.

 Next step in Day 5 itinerary: S. Angelo in Pescheria.

 Next step in your tour of Rione Campitelli: Piazza Montanara.